The Shadow Labor Market - Why is it a Problem and How to Address It?

 What you will learn

 This course will address the main causes behind shadow labor market.
-It will seek answers with regards to what extent the shadow labor market is an issue of high tax burdens, intensity of regulation, complexity of the tax system, and other driving forces of this phenomenon.
+It will describe taxonomy of types of underground economic activities, seek answers with regards to what extent the shadow labor market is an issue of high tax burdens, intensity of regulation, complexity of the tax system, and other driving forces of this phenomenon.
 The course will also address the question of how tax administrations can limit significant losses through unreported income.
-Discussions will focus on what actions the tax administrations in SEE can take to tackle the shadow labor market and in particular how to influence the tax morale.
+Discussions will focus on what actions the tax administrations can take to tackle the shadow labor market and in particular how to influence the tax morale.

 How you will benefit

 This learning initiative will include a combination of presentations by subject-matter experts, as well as group work activities and individual presentations, followed by answer and question sessions.

 Participants will be encouraged to share information on national strategies for fighting the shadow labor market, with a particular focus on improving tax compliance.
 An important feature of this event will be the valuable exchange of experiences of tax authorities across SEE supported with examples of efficient practices.

 By the end of the course, participants will have:

 - Learned about what fuels the shadow labor market and what motivates people to engage in it

 - Learned about the correlation between shadow labor market and the degree of economic recovery

 - Learned about the importance and means of communication between citizens and governments